-Only authorized user service providers and their distributors sell ENCs; and the delivery of ENC Update information (the equivalent to the Notices to Mariners system for paper charts) is an essential part of their services.
+Only authorized user service providers and their distributors sell ENCs, generally under licence agreement; and the delivery of ENC Update information (the equivalent to the Notices to Mariners system for paper charts) is an essential part of their services.
 These user service providers are appointed either directly by the originating Hydrographic Office or by a Regional ENC Coordinating Centre (RENC) acting on behalf of its participating Hydrographic Offices.